ringcentral/engage-voice-api-docs/docs/users/agents/index.md

 ## Create Agent

-Before starting, make sure yuo have an Agent Group created and the `agentGroupId` of the group you wish to assign the Agent to.
+Before starting, make sure you have an Agent Group created and the `agentGroupId` of the group you wish to assign the Agent to.

-### API Endpoints
+### API Endpoint

+To create an agent, send an API request to the following URL with a JSON encoded body as described and shown below.

 * `POST /voice/api/v1/admin/accounts/{accountId}/agentGroups/{agentGroupId}/agents`

 #### Supporting APIs

+The following APIs can be used to retrieve information to populate various properties in the requests.

 * `GET api/v1/admin/accounts/{accountId}/auxStates/?activeOnly=true`
 * `GET api/v1/admin/accounts/{accountId}/dialGroup`
 * `GET api/v1/admin/accounts/{accountId}/gateGroups/withChildren`
 * `GET api/v1/admin/accounts/{accountId}/ringcentral/extensions`

-### API to UI Property Mapping
+### Primary Properties

+All properties for the agent are submitted in a JSON object in the request body.

-The following API properties are displayed in the Create Agent form in the Engage Voice Admin Console.
+The following API properties are primary properetiess to create an agent and are alos displayed in the Create Agent form in the Engage Voice Admin Console.
+The UI category section and property name is provided in the table below for easy mapping.
+Some supporting properties not visible in the UI are provided as well.

 | API Property | UI Category | UI Property | Description |
 |-|-|-|-|